rreeynaa/langchain/README.md

-my work while learning langchain used gemini for closed src and hf for open source models
+my work while learning langchain

+used gemini for closed src and hf for open source model apis